LUMC/prinia/README.md

   -b BAM, --bam BAM     Path to output BAM file containing primers -s SAMPLE, --sample SAMPLE
-                        Same ID for regions --product_size PRODUCT_SIZE
+                        Same ID for regions --min-margin MIN_MARGIN
-                        Size range of desired product.
-Defaults to 200-450 This will be taken as a minimum product size in the case of regions
-  --min-margin MIN_MARGIN
                         Minimum distance from region or variant.
 Default = 10 --strict              Enable strict mode.
-Primers with products larger than max product size will NOT be returned --n_raw_primers N_RAW_PRIMERS
-                        Legacy option.
-Will be ignored --m13                 Output primers with m13 tails --m13-forward M13_FORWARD
+Primers with products larger than max product size will NOT be returned --m13                 Output primers with m13 tails --m13-forward M13_FORWARD
                         Sequence of forward m13 tail